-I agree to participate in the study.
+I consent to participate in the study.
 (If you are photographing, video- or audio-taping/recording your subjects, include a statement such as "and I agree to be videotaped" and have participants sign the multimedia release form available on Lipscomb's IRB website)

-For electronic informed consent forms, in lieu of a signature, require participants to acknowledge reading and understanding the parameters of informed consent.
+For electronic informed consent forms, in lieu of a signature, requiring participants to acknowledge reading and understanding the parameters of informed consent is necessary.
 This can be done with an electronic signature, checkbox, or similar method of documentation.

-Signature of Participant Date Signature of Parent, Legal Guardian, or Witness Date Signature of Parent, Legal Guardian, or Witness Date Signature of Researcher Date
+Signature of Participant Date

+Signature of Parent, Legal Guardian, or Witness Date

+Signature of Researcher Date